nomilous/notice/spec/notice/README.md

 Television = notice.hub

         #
-        # requires the same message definitions as the client
+        # requires the same capsule definitions as the client
         #

 Television.create